 With the help of the Farmers Veteran Coalition, the two launched a business in Dallas called Eat the Yard, doing vegetable production, composting, and edible landscaping for local restaurants, grocery stores, and community members.
 Within a few years, after losing several brothers-in-arms to suicide, the partners joined with other veterans to create a non-profit, F.A.R.M.
 Vets (“Farmers Assisting Returning Military), with a mission of integrating returning veterans to civilian life through the healing qualities they themselves have experienced through farming.

 ANNELIES LOTTMANN is the Central Texas Program Coordinator for the Texas Rural Cooperative Center of University of Texas/Rio Grande Valley.
 In that role, she assists groups seeking to form or strengthen cooperative businesses all around Texas.
-Before joining TRCC in 2015, Annelies co-founded Yard to Market Co-op, a producers’ cooperative that, three years later, continues to provide sales and marketing services to small-scale food producers in the Austin area.
+Before joining TRCC in 2015, Annelies co-founded Yard to Market Co-op, a producers’ cooperative that continues to provide sales and marketing services to small-scale food producers in the Austin area.